 There is one last option with Windows Terminal Services, which may be very useful to people who travel and want to use an Internet cafe to access their Windows computer.
 Awhile ago, Microsoft released the Terminal Service Advanced Client, which contains an ActiveX control that Internet Explorer on a Windows client can use to connect to a Terminal Server.
 By placing this ActiveX control on a webserver, you only need a browser, and a URL to a special webpage to be directed to your remote Windows computer.
 There are more details about this functionality on the Microsoft website.

-I recently changed my name.
-Why hasn’t my new name shown up in the NETID domain, the Exchange Address Book, Sharepoint, Sharepoint Online, OneDrive for Business, Skype for Business, Teams, or our Azure AD tenant?
+I recently changed my name/phone/title/department.
+Why hasn’t my new name/phone/title/department shown up in Outlook (i.e. the Exchange Address Book), Teams, Sharepoint Online, OneDrive for Business, the NETID domain, or our Entra ID tenant?